 SCHEDULE OF EVENTS

-Come join the Federation for a quick training, campaign update & a community briefing
+Come join the Federation for a quick training, campaign update & an orientation.

 IMPACT AT A GLANCE